ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 ]

 ```

+## Comments
+During development there was not yet consensus on using all compressed keys.
+Support for uncompressed keys with the '04' prefix and
+raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

 ## Contributing
 We are happy to accept small and large contributions.
 Make sure to check out the [Ceramic specifications](https://github.com/ceramicnetwork/specs) for details of how the protocol works.